 Manage All Aspects of Your Design with Ease

 Typically PCB design tools will capture the schematic, layout the board, and then prepare output files.
 After those tasks are done, the work of the design tools is usually considered as completed.
-As you know though, there’s a lot more that needs to happen in order to get your PCB design manufactured correctly.
-Parts need to be researched and ordered, inventory needs to be tracked, and the correct and up-to-date bill of materials needs to be made available to the manufacturer.
+As you know though, there’s a lot more that needs to happen in order to get your PCB design manufactured correctly. need to be researched and ordered, inventory needs to be tracked, and the correct and up-to-date bill of materials needs to be made available to the manufacturer.

-Does the creation of electronic documentation with BOM management tools as part of your total unified PCB design system sound like a helpful solution to you?
-If so, then Altium’s BOM tools might be the answer that you are looking for.
+Does the creation of electronic documentation with management tools as part of your total unified PCB design system sound like a helpful solution to you?
+If so, then Altium’s tools might be the answer that you are looking for.
 Find out more information by talking to an expert at Altium.

 About the AuthorVisit Website More Content by Altium Designer